How to Put a Stop on the Robocall Epidemic With DoNotPay

 Get Revenge on Robocalls With Donotpay

 Preventing, reporting, and somewhat blocking unsolicited calls can reduce the influx of robocalls.
 Should that be enough?
-You can stop robocalls and put an end to the epidemic while getting your robocall revenge and up to $3,000 in sweet compensation cash.
+You can stop robocalls and put an end to the epidemic while getting your robocall revenge.

-DoNotPay— an app that specializes in protecting consumer rights and guiding its users through various legal processes— has a new feature called Robo Revenge that can help you fight back against robocalls.
+DoNotPay— an app that specializes in protecting consumer rights and guiding its users through various consumer processes— has a new feature called Robo Revenge that can help you fight back against robocalls.

 Here is how: